wileyyugioh/zotmoov/README.md

 ### Allowed File Extensions

-By adding/removing entries to this table via the [+] and [-] buttons, you can choose which types of files ZotMoov will automatically move.
-If the table is empty, then all files will be moved regardless of their file extension.
+By adding/removing entries to this table via the [+] and [-] buttons, you can choose which types of files ZotMoov will automatically move via **Automatically Move/Copy Files When Added**.
+If the table is empty, then all files will be moved regardless of their file extension. *This setting is not used for files moved via Move Selected to Directory menu option.*